maxbundscherer/prototype-scala-raft/README.md

 7. Get back data from all nodes (all nodes should have same data)

-The ***integration-test*** is well documented - it's self explaining:
+The ***integration-test*** is well documented - it is self explaining:

 - ``./src/test/scala/de/maxbundscherer/scala/raft/RaftServiceTest.scala``

 ## Exciting (scala) stuff

-Concurrent programming in scala is usually done with akka actors.
-Akka actors is an actor model implementation for scala and java.
+Concurrent programming in Scala is usually done with akka actors.
+Akka actors is an actor model implementation for Scala and Java.
 Akka is developed/maintained by [Lightbend](https://www.lightbend.com/) (earlier called Typesafe).

 The program and business logic is divided into separated actors.
 Each of these actors has its own state (own protected memory) and can only communicate with other actors by immutable messages.